Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/userdata-location.markdown

 Preferences file
 ----------------

 Your NetNewsWire preferences file is called `com.ranchero.NetNewsWire-Evergreen.plist`.
-It’s stored in your account’s Preferences folder, which can be found in the Finder by navigating to:
+It’s stored in your account’s Preferences folder, which can be found in the Finder by opening:

 *Your home folder* › Library › Preferences

 ### Preferences caching

-The contents in the preferences `plist` file are cached by macOS.
+The contents in the preferences `.plist` file are cached by macOS.
 If you make any changes or delete the file, log out and log back in before relaunching NetNewsWire to make sure the old settings are fully cleared.
 (Alternatively, if you prefer, you can also run `killall cfprefsd` from Terminal to reload the preferences cache.)

 Feeds and accounts data
 -----------------------

 Information about your subscribed feeds, article read status and accounts (On my Mac and Feedbin) are stored in your account’s Application Support folder.
-This can be found in the Finder by navigating to:
+This can be found in Finder by opening:

 *Your home folder* › Library › Application Support › NetNewsWire